tiendu/tiendu.github.io/_posts/2025-03-01-git-worktree-subtree-eng.md

 categories: [guide, english, programming, git]
 ---

 Managing multiple branches and external dependencies in Git can sometimes feel like juggling flaming torches 🔥.
 Fortunately, Git offers powerful tools like **worktree** and **subtree** that simplify your workflow, improve collaboration, and reduce the risk of messy merges.
-In this post, we’ll explore both Git worktree and Git subtree, compare them to more common approaches (including submodules and stashing), and show you why they can transform your development process.
+In this post, we'll explore both Git worktree and Git subtree, compare them to more common approaches (including submodules and stashing), and show you why they can transform your development process.

 ---